Grassmannian Optimization for Online Tensor Completion and Tracking with the t-SVD: Introduction

 \section{Introduction}

 Modern data are increasingly high-dimensional and multiway, increasing the storage and computational burden of signal processing algorithms.
-Many practical applications collect data over multiple modalities, such as chemo-sensing experiments that record sensor readings from dozens of channels in hundreds of experiments over thousands of time series, or hyperspectral imaging (HSI), which captures dozens or even hundreds of images in narrow, adjacent spectral bands for each frame \cite{Wang}.
-Time-sequential HSI, i.e., hyperspectral video (HSV), with hundreds of spectral bands and megapixel spatial resolution requires images to be recorded at the order of 10 G pixels per second.
+Many practical applications collect data over multiple modalities and can be approximated by a linear spectral mixture model, such as hyperspectral imaging (HSI), which captures dozens or even hundreds of images in narrow, adjacent spectral bands for each frame \cite{Wang}, or time-sequential HSI, i.e., hyperspectral video (HSV), with hundreds of spectral bands and megapixel spatial resolution which requires images to be recorded at the order of 10 G pixels per second.
 It is currently infeasible to process this type of high-rate data in real time applications \cite{Fletcher_Holmes_2005}.
+Similarly, chemo-sensing experiments record sensor readings from dozens of channels in hundreds of experiments over thousands of time series.
 Batch processing of large-scale tensor data quickly becomes computationally intractable, and even storing these tensors is problematic as the memory requirements grow rapidly with the number and size of the tensor modes.
-Additional challenges include large numbers of missing tensor entries and streaming multiway data that needs to be processed on the fly.
+Additional challenges include large numbers of missing tensor entries, streaming multiway data that needs to be processed on the fly, and data that may evolve in time with model dynamics.